mn-INF/Ball-Knowing/README.md

 Location for SQL queries on the Shared Hoops Database for Accessible Querying (SHAQ) (https://www.dolthub.com/repositories/teltorob/SHAQ/schema/main)

-While I was learning how to make queries in SQL, I downloaded multiple tables of basketball data and combined them into a SQL database.
+While I was learning how to make queries in SQL, I downloaded multiple tables of basketball data (current up to the 2020-2021 NBA season) and combined them into a SQL database.

 The downloaded tables in the schema include:
 - League seasons